|

 NT101

-course which provides an introduction to each book of the New
+course provides a comprehensive introduction to every book of the New

 A

-This course focuses on in-depth study of the first five books of the
+focused, in-depth study of the first five books of Scripture—the Torah,

 A